codecraftingtools/tydl/doc/overview.rst

 `duplicated information`_ not being kept in sync.

-In addition to providing a standardized and unified way of describing typical `data structures`_ (e.g. `arrays`_, `records`_, `bit fields`_ and `unions`_), Tydl also aspires to support the definition of more sophisticated types than are available in most mainstream programming languages.
+In addition to providing a standardized and unified way of describing typical `data structures`_ (e.g. `arrays`_, `records`_, `enumerations`_, `bit fields`_ and `unions`_), Tydl also aspires to support the definition of more sophisticated types than are available in most mainstream programming languages.
 This includes items like `tagged unions`_, discontiguous (pieced-together) fields, variable-length arrays, "sliding" fields whose location may move (i.e. they follow variable-length fields), fields with derived values (e.g. checksums), conditional fields (may or may not appear), transformed fields (e.g. scaled integers), etc.

 Front End
 ---------